Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And the best part?
 “Because Stories sit at the top of the mobile screen, it’s easy to rise above the ‘noise’ on Facebook!”

-Among different types of content, video stood out to many of the marketers we talked to.
+Among different types of content, video stood out to many of the marketers we talked to as an effective way you can grow your audience on Facebook.
 Quite a few mentioned live video specifically.
 We already saw how well the AMA-style live videos worked, so we were curious as to how other marketers used Facebook Live.

 Jonathan Aufray, CEO of Growth Hackers, finds that this company gets better reach when using Facebook Live than they do when they rely on link or image posts.